 TEMPORARY SUSPENSION - NO GUESTS ALLOWED The same guest may play with a Member up to three times for tennis and five times for squash in any calendar year.
 After playing three/five times, the guest will be invited to take up membership and may not play the relevant sport again at the Club during the calendar year.
 A tennis member may play squash as a guest of a squash member up to five times a calendar year, and the reverse may play tennis for three times.

-If you are injured for a prolonged period, please contact the Office in advance of your renewal.
+If you are injured for a prolonged period, please contact the Office as soon as possible.
 Depending on the circumstances, we may be able to credit you the 'missed' months against your next year's subscription invoice.

 Yes, we do have student rates for both Tennis and Squash for those who are over 18 but are still in full-time education.
 Please contact the Office for further details if this applies to you.

 We have a set date which is the criteria for the membership fee for each individual.
 We chose this to be on the 31st December of the year of membership joining or renewal.

 We no longer issue shoe tags.

 Our Joining Fee of £50 is payable by all new applicants to our Senior playing categories at the Club who are over 28 years of age.
 However, this is not applicable for existing members provided they renew and pay their membership within one month of their individual membership renewal date.
 Any Member whose subscription is unpaid after one month ceases to be a Member under the Constitution.
 Any lapsed former member may re-apply if they so wish, but admission to a Senior playing category for those over 28 years of age will require the Joining Fee to be paid in order to be re-admitted to membership.